 - Condos

-Multifamily property management
+Multifamily

 In the case of multifamily properties, managers usually care for real estate with yearly rental leases.
-Condos and townhouses also technically fit into this category but see significantly more long-term residents than yearly renters.
+Condos and townhouses also technically fit this category but see significantly more long-term residents than yearly renters.
 Additionally, many multifamily properties see high turnover, so it’s up to managers to mitigate vacancies as much as possible.

 Multifamily property management covers: